sau-lanvy/Angular2FirstApp/README.md

 # Angular2FirstApp
- How to prepare your ASP.NET Core (rc2) project to start working with Angular2.
+ How to prepare your ASP.NET Core 1.0.1 project to start working with Angular 2.0.0